-This course presents the role of diagnostic imaging in the investigation of common and life threatening pain syndromes encountered in primary care.
-Dysplasias, skeletal trauma, along with disorders of the neuromusculoskeletal system will be presented.
+This course presents the role of diagnostic imaging in the investigation of common and lifethreatening pain syndromes encountered in primary care.
+Dysplasias, skeletal trauma, and disorders of the neuromusculoskeletal system will be presented.

-Pre-requisites: Diagnostic Imaging 4
+• Pre-requisites: Diagnostic Imaging 4

 EENT20501 Eyes, Ears, Nose and Throat Diagnosis (EENT) (2)